 Projects can be hard work for everyone involved.
 And while the completion of a project can be hugely gratifying in itself, it’s also important to celebrate the team's collective success along the way.

 By rewarding hard work and sharing your triumphs externally, it can motivate your team and improve your company’s reputation.
-Taking time out of your schedule to unwind and socialize is also a great way to bond employees and boost morale — a benefit that can often be translated into future project wins.
+Taking time out of your schedule to unwind and socialize is also a great way to for employees to bond and boost morale — a benefit that can often be translated into future project wins.

 Plus, while celebrating shared successes is important, singling out employees who have gone above and beyond is an excellent way to recognize accomplishments and elevate your team members.
 The nature of these rewards can vary, but common examples include team lunches, employee bonuses, or shout-outs.